Fatigue Risk Management Systems (FRMS) and Safety Case Training for Regulators (Classroom)

 Some of these topics are also explored in the following virtual classroom course:

 Did you know that in the past 3 years, 65 participants from 4 countries have taken this course with IATA?

 Fatigue is acknowledged as a critical element in aviation safety.
 Regulators need to guide and oversee the development and maintenance of Safety Cases to support moving from the prescriptive approach to the performance-based Fatigue Risk Management (FRM) approach.
 Regulators need to be knowledgeable about building Safety Cases, write Guidance Material for the Service Providers they regulate and develop robust regulatory oversight and audit practices for Fatigue Risk Management Systems.
 Benefit from the latest information from world-leading safety regulators, operators and scientific organizations.
-The course can be customized for delivery to your organization as a tailored in-company course.

 This course is available at IATA Training Centers and Regional Training Partner locations, and on-demand as in-house training.

 Course code: TCVT-99

 - This classroom course provides 3 days (24 hours) of instruction delivered by an official IATA Instructor.

 - Student performance will be based on an assessment

 - Participants should have prior knowledge of the different ICAO-approved approaches for fatigue risk management and your State’s proposed regulations and guidance material.
 This is self-assessed.